 Bill dropped me off at the Subaru dealership at 5:45 pm, just in time to pick up my car before they closed.
 I drove to downtown Anchorage to meet a friend, Amy, who lives there.
 She was at a storytelling networking event and welcomed me there.
 This was a group of people who shared their stories as a form of art.

 I enjoyed some appetizers while meeting people who had previously shared their stories.
 One guy worked at Enron and told a story about espionage.
 Another guy, Eric, worked at AIG during the collapse and moved to Los Angeles to change careers.
-He was working as an unpaid intern for a movie studio when he decided to sue them because of their unfair practices.
+He worked as an unpaid intern for a movie studio when he decided to sue them because of their unfair practices.
 They were basically working people full time for free and calling it an internship.
 Eric won the case against them, but it lost on appeal.
 However, movie studios now pay for internships out of fear of lawsuits.

 Eric went on to law school and became a lawyer.
 He was supposed to be in Anchorage for a one-year contract, but now he works for the ACLU and has been in Anchorage for three years.
 They all joke that Anchorage has a way of pulling people into staying longer.